The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of

 We have everything in place to proceed with the definition of strong solutions for multiphase mean curvature flow.

-\begin{definition}[Strong solution for multiphase mean curvature flow] Let $d=2$, let $P\geq 2$ be an integer, $\sigma\in\Rd[P\times P]$ be an admissible matrix of surface tensions in the sense of Definition~\ref{DefinitionAdmissibleSurfaceTensions}, $\Tstrong>0$ be a finite time horizon, and let $\bar\chi_0=(\bar\chi_1^0,\ldots,\bar\chi_P^0)$ be an initial regular partition of $\Rd[2]$ with finite interface energy in the sense of Definition~\ref{DefinitionRegularPartition}.
+\begin{definition}[Strong solution for multiphase mean curvature flow] Let $d=2$, $P\geq 2$ be an integer, $\sigma\in\Rd[P\times P]$ be an admissible matrix of surface tensions in the sense of Definition~\ref{DefinitionAdmissibleSurfaceTensions}, and let $\Tstrong>0$ be a finite time horizon.
+Let $\bar\chi_0=(\bar\chi_1^0,\ldots,\bar\chi_P^0)$ be an initial regular partition of $\Rd[2]$ with finite interface energy in the sense of Definition~\ref{DefinitionRegularPartition}.